ganeti/ganeti/man/hbal.rst

 So in the simple case of a hypervisor upgrade, tagging all the nodes that have been upgraded with a migration tag suffices.
-In more complicated situations, it is always possible to use a different migration tag for each hypervisor used and explictly state the allowed migration directions by means of *htools:allowmigration:* tags.
+In more complicated situations, it is always possible to use a different migration tag for each hypervisor used and explicitly state the allowed migration directions by means of *htools:allowmigration:* tags.

 LOCATION TAGS